 Garden Museum: 5 Lambeth Palace Road, SE1 7LB

-5. Garden Café: The Garden Museum has a wonderful restaurant attached to it.
+Garden Café: The Garden Museum has a wonderful restaurant attached to it.
+The restaurant overlooks an internal courtyard on one side and St Mary’s Garden on the other.
 You can enjoy a rustic home-cooked three-course meal created from seasonal ingredients.
-The restaurant overlooks an internal courtyard on one side and St Mary’s Garden on the other.
 Read my Garden Café at Garden Museum Lambeth article.

 Garden Museum Café: 5 Lambeth Palace Road, SE1 7LB

-6. St Mary’s Church Gardens: In front of the Garden Museum is a small garden with pretty flowers and benches.
-It’s a lovely spot to sit down if you are strolling along the River Thames.
+St Mary’s Church Gardens: In front of the Garden Museum is a small garden with pretty flowers and benches.
+It’s a lovely spot to sit while strolling along the River Thames.

 St Mary’s Church Gardens: Lambeth Palace Road, SE1 7JH

-7. Leake Street Arches and Tunnel: wander down Lower Marsh near Waterloo Station and you can enter the Leake Street tunnel which is awash with street art and graffiti.
-There are a few eateries, bars and entertainment venues located inside railway arches.
-The House of Vans is nearby which includes a gig venue, exhibition space and skateboard zone.
+Leake Street Arches and Tunnel: wander down Lower Marsh near Waterloo Station, and you can enter the Leake Street tunnel, which is awash with street art and graffiti.
+A few eateries, bars and entertainment venues are located inside railway arches.
+The House of Vans is nearby, which includes a gig venue, exhibition space and skateboard zone.

 Leake Street Arches and Tunnel: Leake Street, SE18SW

-8. Florence Nightingale Museum: This museum is dedicated to the life and accomplishments of the most famous nurse in history.
+Florence Nightingale Museum: This Museum is dedicated to the life and accomplishments of the most famous nurse in history.
 It includes insights into her personal life, the Spanish Flu and the Crimean War.
 Read my Florence Nightingale Museum Lambeth London article.

 Florence Nightingale Museum: 2 Lambeth Palace Road, SE1 7EW

-9. Lambeth Bridge: This five-span steel arch bridge was opened in 1932 to help people cross the River Thames.
-It is actually the second bridge at this point, the first opened in 1862 but the construction was too steep for horse-drawn carriages and was poorly made.
+Lambeth Bridge: This five-span steel arch bridge was opened in 1932 to help people cross the River Thames.
+It is the second bridge at this point, the first opened in 1862, but the construction was too steep for horse-drawn carriages and was poorly made.
 Today, the second bridge carries both traffic and pedestrians.
-At one end of the bridge is Lambeth Palace, at the other is Big Ben and the Houses of Parliament.
+Lambeth Palace is at one end of the bridge, and Big Ben and the Houses of Parliament are at the other.
 The bridge has been painted red to represent seats in the House of Lords.
-Stop for a moment while you are crossing the bridge to take pictures of Vauxhall or iconic buildings and structures along the South Bank.
+Stop for a moment while crossing the bridge to take pictures of Vauxhall or iconic buildings and structures along the South Bank.

 Lambeth Bridge: SE1 7SG

-10. Lambeth Walk: If you’ve heard the famous song called The Lambeth Walk from the 1937 Musical called Me and My Girl (later a film), you should seek out this street.
-It was a working-class neighbourhood which used to host a market, today it’s a tidy street with a mix of homes and businesses.
+Lambeth Walk: If you’ve heard the famous song ” The Lambeth Walk ” from 1937 Musical Me and My Girl (later a film), you should seek out this street.
+It was a working-class neighbourhood which used to host a market; today, it’s a tidy street with a mix of homes and businesses.
 Play the tune on your headphones as you stroll along doing the Lambeth Walk.
-This was a Cockney dance made popular in 1937 by the English Actor and Theatre Manager Lupino Lane!
-Back in 1889, Charlie Chaplin was born in East Street which is just off Lambeth Walk.
+This was a Cockney dance made famous in 1937 by the English Actor and Theatre Manager Lupino Lane!
+In 1889, Charlie Chaplin was born on East Street, just off Lambeth Walk.